EdoPro98/SimSiPM/README.md

 ## <a name="adv"></a>Advanced use
 ### <a name="pde"></a>PDE
 #### No Pde
-Tracking a large number of photons is a very heavy task and since most of photons will not be detected due to photon detection efficiency (PDE) it would be a waste of time.
+Tracking a large number of photons is a CPU intensive task and since most of photons will not be detected due to photon detection efficiency (PDE) it would be a waste of time.

-By default SiPM sensors have PDE set to 100% so every photon is converted to a photoelectron and is detected.
-In this way it is possible to calculate photon statistic ahead and track only the photons that will be detected.
+By default SiPM sensors have PDE set to 100% meaning that every photon is converted to a photoelectron and detected.
+This allows to generate only the photons that will be detected by the sensor.
+For example the geometry of IDEA dual-readout calorimeter requires the simulation of 130 millions of optical fibers and in each one of those photons are tracked by Geant4 requiring a lot of CPU time.
+It would be meaningless to track photons along the fibers if they are not detected!

 #### Simple PDE
 It is possible to account for PDE in the simulation using a fixed value of PDE for all photons.
 In this case the probability to detect a photon is proportional to PDE.
+This option can be used if the spectrum of emitted photons is very narrow or if the SiPM has a wide and flat spectral response.
 ```cpp
 // Set in SiPMProperties
 myProperties.setPdeType(sipm::SiPMProperties::PdeType::kSimplePde);